Things to Do in Rome: Classic Rome Attractions

 Tours – Rome can be positively overwhelming, and navigating the city’s labyrinth of sightseeing hot spots can be challenging.
 For this reason, Rome is one of those places where visitors definitely benefit from taking a tour or two.
 During our month there, we joined several fantastic food and walking tours to take advantage of their insider knowledge and expert guides.

-We can highly recommend Storytelling Rome Tours for their insightful, off-the-beaten-path tours; Walks of Italy and City Wonders for their quality tours in and around Rome; Eating Italy Food Tours for their authentic Italian food tours.
+We can highly recommend Storytelling Rome Tours for their insightful, off-the-beaten-path tours; Take Walks (Walks of Italy) and City Wonders for their quality tours in and around Rome; Eating Italy Food Tours for their authentic Italian food tours.
 Also, make sure to check out Viator, which offers a huge selection of Rome tours from skip-the-line, early-access and VIP tours to Tiber River cruises to exclusive private tours.

 Guidebooks – We always travel with Lonely Planet guides.
 They are great for historical and cultural information, maps, walking tours, highlights, and itineraries.
 For Rome, you have several options, from more specific to more general.
 You can use the Lonely Planet Rome, the Lonely Planet Italy, or the Lonely Planet Europe if you are planning to travel to other European countries.
 If you prefer a more visual guidebook, we recommend the DK Eyewitness Travel Rome.